Accused Boston bomber's friend suspected guilt, agent says

 Kadyrbayev is due to take the stand to testify on whether his comments were made voluntarily but will not do so this week.
 His appearance was delayed until after an expert witness gives testimony on his proficiency in English.

-(Reporting by Scott Malone; Editing by Barbara Goldberg, Chizu Nomiyama and Gunna Dickson; Editing by Kim Coghill, Larry King)
+(Reporting by Scott Malone; Editing by Barbara Goldberg, Chizu Nomiyama and Gunna Dickson)